adamsoliman/adamsoliman.github.io/_pages/about.md

 My research focuses on the economics of crime, where I am particularly interested in the incentives of police and prosecutors and the behavior of rebel groups.

-Before pursuing graduate study, I taught math and economics in Dubai and took a year off to travel.
+Before starting graduate school, I taught math and economics in Dubai and took a year off to travel.